Vulcan, Brașov

-Vulcan (Wolkendorf; Szászvolkány) is a commune in Brașov County, Transylvania, Romania, 16 km west of the county capital Brașov.
+Vulcan (Wolkendorf; Szászvolkány) is a commune in Brașov County, Transylvania, Romania.
 It is composed of two villages, Colonia 1 Mai (Konkordiabányatelep) and Vulcan.
 It also included Holbav village until 2004, when it was split off to form a separate commune.

-Since its founding around the year 1377 it was one of the most important villages in the Burzenland area, where there was a strong Transylvanian Saxon community.
+The commune is situated in the foothills of the Southern Carpathians, at an altitude of 606 m, on the banks of the river Vulcănița.
+It is located in the south-central part of Brașov County, 16 km west of the county seat, Brașov.
+Since its founding around the year 1377, Vulcan was one of the most important villages in the Burzenland area, where there was a strong Transylvanian Saxon community.

+At the 2021 census, Vulcan had a population of 4,823; of those, 80% were Romanians and 8.1% Roma.